"Quick Hitter Food Plots"

 "Seeds and Supplements"

-mix them in with something like milo or corn to create "runner"
+even mix them in with something like milo or corn to

-known as the Ocmulgee Banks, where he's been
+Georgia known as the Ocmulgee Banks, where he's been

 "I'm blown away -- some of the plots are producing 14,000

-to six feet tall in poor soils.
+grow to six feet tall in poor soils.
 The growth is so great

 bedding in them as well."